serrangevi2001/ReactTraining/README.md

 # My-Learning-ReactJS
-It's all about my practices to learn ReactJS.
+It's all about my practices to learn ReactJS project.